 Awards will usually be subject to a two year holding period following the end of the performance period (with the exception that sufficient awards may be sold to meet any income tax and National Insurance liabilities).
 The holding period does not apply to awards with a face value of £150,000 or less at the time of grant.

-Awards may be settled in cash (or granted as a right to a cash amount) at the election of the
+Awards may be settled in cash (or granted as a right to a cash amount) at the election of the Committee.

-Malus and clawback provisions will apply to awards as detailed on pages 76 and 77.
+Malus and clawback provisions will apply to awards as detailed at the foot of this table.